DPDK/dpdk/doc/guides/prog_guide/extend_intel_dpdk.rst

 #.
 Update mk/DPDK.app.mk, and add -lfoo in LDLIBS variable when the option is enabled.
-    This will automatically add this flag when linking an Intel® DPDK application.
+    This will automatically add this flag when linking a DPDK application.

 #.
-Build the Intel® DPDK with the new library (we only show a specific target here):
+Build the DPDK with the new library (we only show a specific target here):

     .. code-block:: console